tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ## Intro -- TL;DR
-Tour of Go defines that *A defer statement defers the execution of a function until the surrounding function returns*.
+Quoting Tour of Go *a defer statement defers the execution of a function until the surrounding function returns*.

 In the Go runtime, defers are handled like [goroutines](https://tpaschalis.github.io/goroutines-size/) or channels -- as constructs of the language itself.
 Multiple defers are stacked on the *defer chain*, and executed in LIFO order, as seen here.